 What are the claims?

-Saw palmetto is primarily promoted as a way to decrease symptoms or even cure an enlarged prostate (benign prostatic hypertrophy, BPH).
+Saw palmetto is primarily promoted to decrease symptoms or even cure an enlarged prostate (benign prostatic hypertrophy, BPH).

 Saw palmetto is also marketed as a treatment for prostate infections and to treat prostate cancer.